 Corey and I visited two Goodwill stores and one Salvation Army on our day out, and I feel pretty confident in saying they were the three best stores we visited as far as potential for wanting to go back.
 They had good stuff, amazing prices, and a ton of things to look at.
 What more can you ask for?

-We both really liked this $7 lamp (and it’s very similar looking friend behind it) at Goodwill, and we seriously considered them for our new bedside tables, but decided they were a bit too large for our petite little tables.
+We both really liked this $7 lamp (and its very similar looking friend behind it) at Goodwill, and we seriously considered them for our new bedside tables.
+But, we decided they were a bit too large for our petite little tables.
 I’m still a little sad we had to pass on them!

 These chairs were $6 each.
 Seriously.
 Six.
 Dollars.
 Enough said.

-In short, Goodwill and Salvation Army were pretty much the highlight of our day, even though we visited at least five other antique and thrift stores.
+In short, Goodwill and the Salvation Army were pretty much the highlights of our day, even though we visited at least five other antique and thrift stores.
 So don’t discount them – they’ve got a lot going for them!

 Tip # 4: Look up!

 Sometimes when you get into these crazy-crowded antique stores you get a bit overwhelmed and it becomes almost impossible to actually see everything they have to offer.
 But if you aren’t making sure that you look up while you’re walking around on the store, you’re missing out on some amazing items!